Port Byron Central School District: Athletics

 Port Byron's mascot is the black panther, their team colors are maroon and white, and the main athletic rival is Weedsport.
 Port Byron has played in many leagues over the years such as the Tri-County League and the Onondaga High School League (OHSL) Southern Division.
 Today, the Panthers play in the Section 3 Patriot League.
 The Panthers have had many winning seasons.

 Football

 Port Byron was a powerhouse in football throughout the career of legendary coach Gino Alberici, a 32-year veteran at the school, who retired in 1993.
 Alberici began his career on the 1953 undefeated football team at Auburn High School and was named to the All-American football team that same year.
 He was a Social Studies teacher, soccer, football and basketball coach at Port Byron during his 32-year run.
 During which time his teams won a total of 167 games and 13 league titles.
-In Alberici's final coaching season, the Panther's went 7-1.
+In Alberici's final coaching season, the Panther's went 7–1.
 Alberici's retirement was a big loss to the district.

-The Panthers are big in spirit and pride and currently rebuilding.
+After Alberici's retirement as coach, the football team had a notable run in 2016, when the team went undefeated in the regular season.